- DATE: 23-24 June 2017 (registration from 5pm Fri, inc. dinner, briefing and talk).

 - The Cairn Chaser – The wee one.
 A 15km foray exploring the cairns in the forests above the castle.
 (Age 12+ with one 18+ on each team).

 - COST (per team of four): Spring special £260 (until Mon 17 April), Standard Entry £300 (18 April onwards)

 - MILITARY DISCOUNT 50% off for military teams if they bring a volunteer (military or civvy).
 Email firstname.lastname@example.org

-- FUNDRAISING: Each team is challenged to raise £1,000 (£250 per person) to directly support a veteran back into independence.
+- FUNDRAISING: Each team is challenged to raise £1,000 (£250 per person) with a strive target of £2,000 to directly support a veteran back into independence.
 You will be supported by our team along the way and you’ll be amazed with how much you actually raise when you get going.